This document is relevant for: Inf1, Inf2, Trn1, Trn2, Trn3

 Note

-This YAML pulls the container image from the upstream repository for node problem detector registry.k8s.io/node-problem-detector.
+The installation pulls the container image from the upstream Node Problem Detector repository at registry.k8s.io/node-problem-detector.

 kubectl get pod -n neuron-healthcheck-system